Back to Blog

 • Always pursue high-quality, relevant backlinks instead of chasing quantity.

-• You want to monitor dofollow links as the lose of them might impact your search engine ranking negatively.
+• You want to monitor dofollow links because the loss of them can impact your search engine ranking negatively.
 We recommend BacklinkDog.

 What "Dofollow" Really Means